doodhi muthiya | Gujarati doodhi muthia | dudhi na muthia | steamed lauki muthia |

 1. To steam doodhi muthiya | Gujarati doodhi muthia | dudhi na muthia | steamed lauki muthia | add water in a steamer and put to boil.

-4. Repeat with 1 more portion and place them on the greased steamer plate at a little distance from each other, so that the muthias don’t stick to each other when steamed and fluffed up.
+4. Place rolled muthiya on the greased steamer plate at a little distance from each other, so that the muthias don’t stick to each other when steamed and fluffed up.
+Our steamer had 2 plates so we steamed all the muthiya at one go.

-5. Place the steamer plate in the steamer and steam for 20 minutes.
-You can check if they are done or no by inserting a knife or toothpick.
+5. Steam for 20 minutes.
+You can check if the muthiya are done by inserting a knife or toothpick.
 If it comes out clean, they are cooked.
 If not, then steam for a little longer.

 7. The steamed doodhi muthiya | Gujarati doodhi muthia | dudhi na muthia | steamed lauki muthia | are ready.
 Steaming makes these muthiyas a healthy snack to munch upon!